-The revision in the outlook on the long-term rating of Thirumalai Chemicals Limited (TCL) to Negative factors in the decline in its operating margins in 9M FY2024.
-TCL announced its Q3 FY2024 results (material event) on February 06, 2024, to the stock exchanges.
-Further, the margins are expected to remain moderate for FY2024, impacting the coverage metrics.
-The operating margins have declined on account of the volatility in the phthalic anhydride (PAN)-orthoxylene (OX) spreads with competition from imports and a weak global scenario.
-Moreover, there is pressure on maleic anhydride's (MAN) realisations and margins, which is likely to continue in the near term.
+The rating action for Thirumalai Chemicals Limited (TCL) factors in its low operating margins and cash accruals in FY2024.
+TCL announced its FY2024 results (material event) on May 15, 2024, to the stock exchanges.
+The moderation in margins has impacted the coverage metrics.
+The operating margins have declined on account of the weak Phthalic anhydride (PAN)-Orthoxylene (OX) spread amid a slowdown in demand.
+Moreover, there is pressure on Maleic anhydride's (MAN) realisations and margins, which is likely to continue in the near term.